eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2-high-level-requirements.md

 Access Certificate Authorities for QEAA Providers, PuB-EAA Providers, (non-qualified) EAA Providers, and Relying Parties.

-For more information about Relying Party Access Certificate Authoritys, see [[Topic 27](#a2327-topic-27---registration-of-pid-providers-providers-of-qeaas-pub-eaas-and-non-qualified-eaas-and-relying-parties)].
+For more information about Relying Party Access Certificate Authority, see [[Topic 27](#a2327-topic-27---registration-of-pid-providers-providers-of-qeaas-pub-eaas-and-non-qualified-eaas-and-relying-parties)].

 | **Index** | **Requirement specification** |